Mellhuige History, Family Crest & Coats of Arms

 The surname Mellhuige was first found in Devon where they held a family seat from ancient times as Lords of the Manor of Melhuish in that shire, some say, well before the Norman Conquest of England in 1066 A.D.
 The original name of the village was Melewis.
 Conjecturally the family name is descended from Hugh of Rennes, holder of the village of Melhuish from Baldwin, Sheriff of Devon at the time of the taking of the Domesday Book Survey in 1086 A.D.

-Important Dates for the Mellhuige family
+Early History of the Mellhuige family

 This web page shows only a small excerpt of our Mellhuige research.
 Another 69 words (5 lines of text) covering the years 1350, 1527, 1643, 1554, 1555, 1554, 1555, 1557 and 1558 are included under the topic Early Mellhuige History in all our PDF Extended History products and printed products wherever possible.